jmnunezizu/record-collection/content/collection/claudio-gabis-y-la-pesada-claudio-gabis-y-la-pesada-1972/index.md

 ---
 Microfon – I-352 / 1972 / Argentina

 Manal broke up towards the end of 1971.
 After receiving an invitation from a friend, Claudio Gabis decided to travel to Brazil for 3 months.
-He spent time in Bahía, San Pablo, and Río (amongst others) and fell in love with the country.
+He spent time in Bahía, San Pablo, and Río (amongst others), connected with several musicians –like Caetano Veloso and Gilberto Gil– and fell in love with the country.

 After returning to Buenos Aires in 1972, he was a bit uncertain about what his next steps should be.
 Recording an album for Trova was an option, however, Jorge Alvarez (Mandioca / Microfon) came up with a proposal he could not reject: record his debut album with "La Pesada" – a group he would later join full time.